 I’ve heard only good things about One Deck Dungeon, so when it came on sale for a measly 0.81€, I did not hesitate.
 A small download and a couple of minutes later I was in the game.

-The Rules and their Implementation into Digital Version
+The Rules and their Implementation in Digital Version

-One Deck Dungeon is a dice-rolling game where’ you’re trying to beat the said dungeon deck.
-You select your hero (digital version comes with 6 heroes; more are available as DLC), starting skill, and off you go, into the depths.
+One Deck Dungeon is a dice-rolling game where you’re trying to beat the said dungeon deck.
+You select your hero (the digital version comes with 6 heroes; more are available as DLC), starting skill, and off you go, into the depths.

 The heroes are your typical fantasy stuff.
 Archer, Mage, Paladin, Rogue, Warrior, and Mist.
 They differ in starting dice and special skills.
 Paladin for example can store joker dice on his mat, Archer can trade time for joker dice and similar.